MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 1. In a third browser tab, paste the Swagger JSON URL that you previously copied.
 The browser displays the OpenAPI specification in JSON format.

-Leave these tabs open; they'll be handy later in our
+Leave these tabs open; they'll be handy later.

 ## Create a new Azure API Management instance